ibm-cloud-docs/bare-metal/view-bandwidth-graphs.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:note: .note}
-{:new_window: target="_blank"}
-{:pre: .pre}
-{:table: .aria-labeledby="caption"}
+{{site.data.keyword.attribute-definition-list}}

 # Viewing bandwidth graphs
 {: #bm-view-bandwidth-graphs}

-Public data network traffic transferred Outbound from {{site.data.keyword.Bluemix}} data centers around the globe are assessed as outbound bandwidth charges.
+Public data network traffic that is transferred Outbound from {{site.data.keyword.Bluemix}} data centers around the globe are assessed as outbound bandwidth charges.
 Bandwidth graphs display public and private network usage for all network traffic that is associated with your device for a time period.
 {: shortdesc}

 ## Before you begin